daeuniverse/dae/docs/dns.md

             # If no match, fallback to this upstream.
             fallback: asis
         }
+        # According to the response of dns query, decide to accept or re-lookup using another DNS upstream.
+        # Match rules from top to bottom.
         response {
             # No built-in upstream in 'response'.
             # You can use user-defined upstreams.